adalasneha/NLP-Text-Summarization-Project/README.md

 🏆 Future Improvements

 Support for more languages

-Integration with GPT models for better summaries Enhancements to UI & UX
+Integration with GPT models for better summaries

-📌 Contributing

-Feel free to fork, improve, and contribute to this project!

-📜 License

-This project is licensed under the MIT License.
+Enhancements to UI & UX

 📌 Contributing